 3. Extended Rajasthan (10–16 days)

-These prices cover only the road trip for the Golden Triangle package, Golden Triangle with Rajasthan package, and separate Rajasthan tour packages.
-Hotel stays, meals, and monument or attraction entry tickets are not included and will need to be paid separately.
+The prices mentioned above cover only the car rental and road trip costs for the Golden Triangle tours, Golden Triangle with Rajasthan tours, and Rajasthan tour packages.

 How To Save Money Without Compromising Quality